Trail Tools

 The trail runs through the Cole Harbour Heritage Provincial Park.
 This is an easy walk along a hard-packed trail built on an abandoned railway.
 It offers spectacular views of the marsh.
 About 1 km down the main trail is an outhouse and picnic area.
 This is a great trail for biking as it extends for 6.5 km to the West Lawrencetown Road.
 Though not essential, it is preferable to do this trail at lower tides so you can reach further out onto the marsh flats without being in the water.
 Check the tide tables here.

 This trail is accessible for wheelchairs and strollers as it follows a rail to trail cinder path.
 There are places where activities take place down short side trails and these will need to be adapted.
+Parents should be careful to monitor children when they maybe wading in the water.

 From Dartmouth, take Portland Street, which turns into Cole Harbour Road (Route 207), for 7 km and turn right on Bissett Road.
 It is shortly after the major intersection with Forest Hills Drive.
 Travel 3.2 km on Bissett Road to the third of the three trail parking lots on the left.
 There is a kiosk at the trailhead.